liulaboratory-experiments/mind-body-action-causation/README.md

 # Adults hold a causal explanatory framework that connects understanding of other people’s minds, actions and bodies

-Heads-up: This repository has been anonymized for peer review.

-This repository contains data and scripts for the project "Adults hold a causal explanatory framework that connects understanding of other people’s minds, actions and bodies" by (redacted).
-If you have any questions about this repository, please contact (redacted).
+This repository contains data and scripts for the project "Adults hold a causal explanatory framework that connects understanding of other people’s minds, actions and bodies" by Joseph Outa and Shari Liu.
+If you have any questions about this repository, please contact Joseph Outa at jouta1 [at] jhu [dot] edu.

 This is the repository structure and breakdown: